sw4/pk-slider/README.md

 `pk.slider(opt);`

+Returns a new slider object.

-Where opt is an object consisting of:
+`opt` is an object consisting of:

 ```
 element: \\ DOM element to replace with a slider - the elements attributes are carried over